December 1, 2025

 The support system at Toptal has been incredible to me, though.
 Their customer service is highly responsive, and being part of their Slack community makes it easy to connect with other professionals.
 They even offer certifications and courses, which show how much they invest in helping freelancers grow.

 "Toptal is by far the best freelance platform I have been involved with so far.
-The support they offer is 10/10, payment is guaranteed, and staff works hard to fill talents with enough work.
+The support they offer is 10/10, payment is guaranteed, and staff work hard to fill talents with enough work.
 As a freelancer, Toptal is your best way to focus on actual work rather than searching for clients, ensuring you get paid, etc."

 - Toptal Review, Krispin S, Freelance UI/UX Designer.